commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 The following additions have been made:

 * The instruction set extensions of the 65C02 are supported.
 * The `O` command takes an 8 bit hex value as an argument and sets it as the ROM and RAM bank for reading and writing memory contents.
-The following example disassembles the beginning of the DOS ROM on bank 2:
+The following example disassembles the beginning of the CBDOS ROM on bank 5:

       O05
       DC000 C015